STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 * :ref:`Balanced use case <medium>`: Supply your own main |hpx| entry point while blocking the main thread.
-* :ref:`Most flexibility <flexible>`: Supply your own main |hpx| entry point while avoiding to block the main thread.
+* :ref:`Most flexibility <flexible>`: Supply your own main |hpx| entry point while avoiding blocking the main thread.
 * :ref:`Suspend and resume <suspend_resume>`: As above but suspend and resume the |hpx| runtime to allow for other runtimes to be used.